tychonievich/graphics/md/text/nanite.md

   and an artist-supplied displacement map for deviating from the smooth surface.

 Decimation
-: The artists supplies the highest-resolution mesh.
+: The artist supplies the highest-resolution mesh.
     Algorithmic approaches are then used to identify ways to remove or merge vertices with the least geometric impact on the overall mesh.
     Applying that algorithm repeatedly can replace the entire mesh with a lower-res mesh of any desired detail.